Whip My Hair

 "Whip My Hair" is the debut single by American singer-songwriter Willow Smith, released in 2010 under the name Willow.
-The song was written by Ronald "Jukebox" Jackson and Janae Luann Ratliff, and produced by Ronald Jackson.
+The song was written by Ronald "Jukebox" Jackson and Janae Liann Ratliff, and produced by Jackson.
 "Whip My Hair" peaked at number 11 on the Billboard Hot 100.
 Outside of the United States, "Whip My Hair" peaked within the top ten of the charts in Belgium (Wallonia), Denmark, and the United Kingdom, and peaked within the top 20 of the charts in Australia, Canada, and Ireland.

 Background

-In the summer of 2010, Smith's mother, Jada Pinkett Smith, revealed on Lopez Tonight that her daughter was recording an album.
-On September 27, 2010, Smith's single was leaked onto the Internet.
+In the summer of 2010, Willow's mother, Jada Pinkett Smith, revealed on Lopez Tonight that her daughter was recording an album.
+On September 27, 2010, Willow's single was leaked onto the Internet.
 Time magazine, CNN, and Billboard each featured the song the evening it surfaced.
 Several celebrities applauded the new single on Twitter, including Ciara, Brandy, Solange Knowles, Britney Spears, and Alfredo Flores.

 Composition

 Lyrically the song is about letting loose, being as wild as can be, while she asks ladies to "whip their hair" and "shake haters off".
 The lyrics have motivational undertones, speaking of self-love and assurance, and referring to letting your hair down as a representation of this in parts like the line, "Keep fighting until I get there, when I'm down and I feel like giving up/I whip my hair back and forth, I whip it, I whip it real good."

-"Whip My Hair" is a high-tempo R&B-hip hop piece incorporating dance-pop and crunk, with funk and disco influences.
+"Whip My Hair" is a high-tempo R&B and hip-hop piece, that incorporates dance-pop and crunk, with funk and disco influences.
 The song is said to be composed in an "eclectic" style, and makes use of heavy synthesizers and drums.
-Smith's vocals are auto-tuned in some parts, while containing keyboard washes over a drum-heavy beat described as "propulsive" and "futuristic".
+Willow's vocals are auto-tuned in some parts, while containing keyboard washes over a drum-heavy beat described as "propulsive" and "futuristic".
 The song features a knocking beat, including the vocal refrain of "I whip my hair back and forth".
-Some critics have deemed the song too similar to Smith's musical influence Rihanna.
-Additionally, others said the song was similar to the style of Rihanna contemporaries Ciara and Keri Hilson, with a hip hop feel similar to Lil Mama.
+Some critics have deemed the song too similar to Willow's musical influence Rihanna.
+Additionally, others said the song was similar to the style of Rihanna contemporaries Ciara and Keri Hilson, with a hip-hop feel similar to Lil Mama.
 Gina Serpe of E!
 Online called the track a fourth-grade version of Rihanna and Hilson.